Chapter 1. Industrial Medical Council Article 2. QME Eligibility

-(a) All doctors of chiropractic, in lieu of board certification, shall be certified in workers' compensation evaluation by either a California professional chiropractic association, or an accredited California college recognized by the Council.
-The certification program shall include instruction in disability evaluation report writing that meets the standards set forth in Section 11.5.
+(a) All doctors of chiropractic shall be certified in workers' compensation evaluation by either a California professional chiropractic association, or an accredited California college recognized by the Administrative Director.
+The certification program shall include instruction in disability evaluation report writing that meets the standards set forth in section 11.5.

-(b) California professional chiropractic associations or accredited California colleges applying to be recognized by the Council for the purpose of providing these required courses to chiropractors in California workers' compensation evaluation, shall meet the following criteria:
+(b) California professional chiropractic associations or accredited California colleges applying to be recognized by the Administrative Director for the purpose of providing these required courses to chiropractors in California workers' compensation evaluation, shall meet the following criteria:

 (1) The provider's courses shall be administered and taught by a California professional chiropractic association or a California chiropractic college accredited by the Council on Chiropractic Education.
 Instructors shall be licensed or certified in their profession or if a member of a non-regulated profession have at least two years experience in their area of instruction regarding workers' compensation issues.